GSA/ficam-federation/_plan/00_index.md

 A successful federation implementation is one that takes an agency’s mission and business needs into consideration and supports an agency’s processes for interfacing with its customers.
 When there are many externally facing applications, the cost savings are amplified, thereby increasing the benefits of accepting of third-party credentials.
 (ORIG) The agency, **Isn't an RP = an application?
-Is it really an agency for this document?** also known as the Relying Party (RP), can use this information to strengthen its business case and gain leadership approval.
+Why does this say "agency"?** also known as the Relying Party (RP), can use this information to strengthen its business case and gain leadership approval.
 (ORIG) To build the business case, the RP **Isn't an RP = an application?
 Or is it really an agency for this document?** will need to document the costs and benefits of accepting third-party credentials.
 This can be accomplished by taking the following steps:

+For writing reference only:  (NIST SP 800-63-C) _Federation is a process that allows for the conveyance of authentication and subscriber attribute information across networked systems.
+In a federation scenario, the verifier or CSP is referred to as an identity provider, or IdP.
+The RP is the party that receives and uses the information provided by the IdP._ [more...]

 Breaks down into ideas like this (some thoughts)

-**What are the benefits of Federation (i.e., Single Sign-on [SSO] or Federated Sign-on) for my agency?
-[Is this all covered in "What Is Federation?"]**
+## What Are the Benefits of Federation? (i.e., Single Sign-on [SSO] or Federated Sign-on)
 * ORIG: Cost savings [are amplified when an agency has many externally facing applications, which increases the benefits of accepting of third-party credentials.]
 * Cost savings from reduced infrastructure, reduced need for personnel(?), elimination of redundant applications at different agencies.
 * Increased productivity -- your users could log into cross-agency websites and applications using their home agency credential.
 * Increased productivity from easy access to other agency's applications that are needed by your agency but not supported.
 * More collaboration and cooperation among agencies (e.g., what if we were all collaborated like we were "GOV.gov"?) = more contributors = more solutions.
-* Lower cost of resetting user passwords (reduced tech support).
+* Lower cost of IT tech support.

-**How do I need to consider in planning for Federation?**
+## What Do I Need To Consider [Do]?
-* ORIG:  Federation must consider an agency’s mission, business needs, and customer-interface processes.<!--Customer? interface?
-Examples would be helpful-->
+ORIG:  [Federation must] consider [your] agency’s mission, business needs, and customer-interface processes.<!--Examples would be helpful-->
-* ORIG: To build an agency's business case for Federation**?**, the RP (**application??**) will need to document the costs and benefits of accepting third-party credentials. **Explain third-party credentials**
+* What are the requirements for the Federation project?
+* What federal requirements apply to Federation projects? -- policies, OMB memoranda, FISMA requirements, NIST standards, initatives to ensure compliance
+* Cost-benefit analysis for accepting third-party credentials [ORIG: business cases]
+* Develop a business case(s)
+* How to obtain funding and from where
+* Identify stakeholders (program, agency, and government-wide)  [Does this apply: ICAM Segment government-wide and agency-level stakeholders in Roadmap, pgs.
+168-175]
+* How to set up agreements with other agencies
+* How to evaluate and contract with Service Providers
+* How to manage, mitigate, and report risks and issues -- internal agency, across-agency, cross-government?
+* Setting up communications and outreach vehicles - foster communications and cooperation, consistent messaging, timely and accurate reporting [Roadmap, pg.
+178)
+* Establish cross-agency, cross-government working group(s)?
+* Define workstreams for project and administrative [Roadmap, pg.
+177]
+* What reporting will be required?

+Future planning:
 * Which applications available from other agencies would your users benefit from if they had easy access to them?
 * Which applications could your agency eliminate if users had access to the same/similar applications at another agency?